On the 15th of November, the DCV (Domain Control Validation) procedure will be adjusted to meet new requirements from CA.

 Prior to the 15th of November - if you ordered a certificate for test.openprovider.nl, file could be placed either on test.openprovider.nl or openprovider.nl

 After 15th of November - if you want to protect test.openprovider.nl, the file must be placed for test.openprovider.nl

-4. For DV certificates (single domain) you will be also getting the "www" as additional name for free,
+4. For DV certificates (single domain) you can also receive the "www" as an additional name for free,

-e.g. If you order certificate for openprovider.nl you get www.openprovider.nl for free, and vice-versa
+e.g. If you order a certificate for openprovider.nl you can receive www.openprovider.nl for free, and vice-versa

-If you order for test.openprovider.nl you get www.test.openprovider.nl for free and vice-versa.
+If you order for test.openprovider.nl you can receive www.test.openprovider.nl for free and vice-versa.

 That also means files must be placed for both domains: with and without www.